MeltwaterArchive/datasift-connector/README.md

   - VirtualBox bridged to the incorrect network adapter when executing `vagrant up`
   - A more reliable internet connection is required.

-If the error is Berkshelf/Chef based, it's usually a good idea to clear your local Berkshelf cache and update dependencies.
+If the error is Berkshelf/Chef based, it's usually a good idea to clear your local Berkshelf cache, and re-construct your vagrant machine.
+Inside your datasift-connector directory:

 `rm -rf ~/.berkshelf/*`
+`vagrant destroy`
+`vagrant up`

 ## Contributing